Vaccine ready for 70 and up

+The Greenup County Health Department began vaccinating residents in the 70-plus age category on Tuesday.
+Health Department Director Chris Crum said his group began making appointments at 7:30 a.m., and were giving shots by 8 a.m.

+Crum said the entire staff has been extremely busy, and have been working to schedule and administer the 400 available shots.

-Health departments in Northeast Kentucky are now ready to administer COVID-19 vaccines to those 70 and older but there are a limited number of doses and appointments are required.
+Health departments in Northeast Kentucky announced early Monday that there is a limited number of doses and appointments are required.

-Departments in Boyd, Greenup and Carter counties have the vaccine and are ready to schedule appointments.
+Departments in Boyd, Greenup and Carter counties were ready to schedule appointments.

 At the same time they are finishing up the first vaccination phase that includes long-term care residents and staff, health care workers in clinical settings and first responders.